Colorado Air and Space Port

 Colorado Air and Space Port ICAO/FAA identifiers are KCFO/CFO.
 The airport has no IATA designation.

 Colorado Air and Space Port is a small general aviation airport, although increased demand has warranted several expansion programs in recent years.
 Currently, the airport serves as the base of a few flying schools, flight clubs, maintenance services, and air rescue training facilities.
 Due to its location on the flat plains of eastern Colorado, as well as generally cheaper aircraft rental rates, it is a very popular airport for both flight training and recreational flights.
 It is also popular among owners and pilots of kit-built aircraft, and the Experimental Aircraft Association (EAA) has a very strong presence at Colorado Air and Space Port, which frequently hosts the EAA Young Eagles Rallies.

-In 2011, the State of Colorado applied to the FAA to certify Colorado Air and Space Port as a spaceport.
-The application was approved on August 17, 2018, and announced on August 20, 2018.
+In 2011, the State of Colorado applied to the FAA to certify Colorado Air and Space Port as a spaceport; the application was approved in 2018.

 History

 Front Range Airport opened in 1984 when the now demolished Stapleton International Airport was the major air hub for the Denver metropolitan area.
 Until 2005, it was a non-towered airport without air traffic control (ATC) services when the tallest general aviation control tower in the United States (191 ft) was opened along with full ATC services.
-After 19 years as airport director, Dennis Heap and the airport board parted ways in August 2013.
-Heap was replaced in the late spring of 2014 by Dave Ruppel.
+After 19 years as airport director, Dennis Heap left the airport board in August 2013, and was replaced in the late spring of 2014 by Dave Ruppel.
 The airport was originally owned by the Front Range Airport Authority (FRAA), continuing until January 1, 2014, when the FRAA was dissolved and the airport and all employees were folded into Adams County government as a department.
 Since then, the airport has seen a marked improvement in general aviation, air-taxi, military traffic as well as other air-based businesses, such as the helicopter-based businesses of Air Methods.

 Facilities and aircraft

 Colorado Air and Space Port covers an area of 3,349 acre which contains two asphalt paved runways, 8/26 is 8,002 ft x 100 ft (2,439 x 30 m) and 17/35, measuring 8000 by 100 ft.

-For the 12-month ending December 31, 2019, the airport had 75,647 aircraft operations, an average of 207 per day: 98.5% general aviation, <1% air taxi and 1.4% military.
-There was at the time 292 aircraft based at this airport: 247 single-engine, 38 multi-engine, 4 helicopters, 1 ultralight, and 2 jet aircraft.
+For the calendar year 2019, the airport had 75,647 aircraft operations, an average of 207 per day: 98.5% general aviation, <1% air taxi and 1.4% military.
+At the time 292 aircraft were based at the airport, 247 single-engine, 38 multi-engine, 4 helicopters, 1 ultralight, and 2 jet aircraft.

-The airport also hosts an armory belonging to the Colorado Army National Guard.
+The airport also houses an armory belonging to the Colorado Army National Guard.
 HHC, 5th Battalion, 19th Special Forces Group is based there.
-There are no military aircraft based at the airport.
+No military aircraft are based at the airport.